Places to visit in Egypt

 There are also temples galore in Luxor.
 Hatshepsut’s is very impressive (pronounced hat – cheap – suit) and well worth a visit but the real star of the show is Karnak.
 The scale of this temple is vast with soaring columns, each beautifully carved, and many smaller sub-temples.

 Whilst the treasures of Luxor are thrilling, you do need to be careful to avoid temple overload with children.
-A great way to assist with this is to include some exciting transport options to the various ruins.
-Therefore we will usually suggest that you take a horse-drawn carriage along the waterfront to Karnak Temple and you will ride donkeys through the villages and fields along a back route to the Valley of the Kings.
+A great way to assist with this is to include some exciting transport options to the various ruins such as a horse-drawn carriage to the Valley of the Kings.

 Most hotels will also have a pool so you can intersperse your sightseeing with some time by the pool.